 If you're like me and have traveled agile certifications, you understand the importance of having the right certifications aligned with your career objectives.
-With the CSM and DASM certifications, I have supported dozens of professionals to make this decision.
+With the CSM and DASM certifications, I have supported dozens of professionals in making this decision.

-This is a one-stop guide where I highlight the primary differences of CSM and DASM certifications alongside their merits to help you decide which better fits your particular situation.
+This is a one-stop guide where I highlight the primary differences between CSM and DASM certifications alongside their merits to help you decide which better fits your particular situation.
 Let's begin!

 Before we discuss the comparisons of CSM vs DASM, let us understand what each of these certifications stands for to build a baseline understanding.

-The CSM certification is awarded by Scrum Alliance, one of the earliest institutions focusing on Agile.
+The CSM certification was awarded by Scrum Alliance, one of the earliest institutions to focus on Agile.
 Founded in 2001, Scrum Alliance has done a lot to spread the use of Scrum practices across the globe.
 The CSM certification is centered around the Scrum framework, which refers to the specific focus of work in progress at a particular point in time, or an iteration (referred to as a Sprint) called periodized dynamism.
+For those seeking to master this framework, enrolling in the Top CSM certification training can provide a robust foundation for success.

 I recall first coming across CSM in 2010, when Agile was just getting some traction in the mainstream.
-What impressed me back then and continues to do so today is how the CSM certification respects the core values of the Agile Manifesto.
+What impressed me back then and continues to do so today is how the CSM certification and the CSM exam respect the core values of the Agile Manifesto.
 It is created to foster Scrum zealots who understand the intrinsic details of this framework.

 The Certification is granted by the Project Management Institute (PMI), which purchased the Disciplined Agile (DA) toolkit in 2019.
 Unlike CSM, DASM uses a more flexible toolkit approach.
 It contends that organizations must often adapt Agile frameworks to their particular circumstances.